complete-ts/prettier-vscode/README.md

 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
 Files which match will not be formatted.
 Set to `null` to not read ignore files.

-**Note, if this is set, this value will always be used and local ignore files will be ignored.**
+Note, if this is set, this value will always be used and local ignore files will be ignored.

-**Disabled on untrusted workspaces**
+Disabled on untrusted workspaces.

 #### prettier.configPath

 Supply a custom path to the prettier configuration file.

-**Note, if this is set, this value will always be used and local configuration files will be ignored.
-A better option for global defaults is to put a `~/.prettierrc` file in your home directory.**
+Note, if this is set, this value will always be used and local configuration files will be ignored.
+A better option for global defaults is to put a `~/.prettierrc` file in your home directory.

-**Disabled on untrusted workspaces**
+Disabled on untrusted workspaces.

 #### prettier.prettierPath

 Supply a custom path to the prettier module.
 This path should be to the module folder, not the bin/script path. i.e. `./node_modules/prettier`, not `./bin/prettier`.

-**Disabled on untrusted workspaces**
+Disabled on untrusted workspaces.

 #### prettier.resolveGlobalModules (default: `false`)